 Do I Need a Houston Dog Bite Attorney?

-An understanding of how the law handles dog bites in Texas can go a long way after you’re injured.
-In fact, it can come in handy if the insurance company of the animal’s owner calls and offers to take care of everything for you.
+An understanding of how the law handles a Texas dog bite can go a long way after you’re injured.
+In fact, it can come in handy if the dog owner’s insurance company calls and offers to take care of everything for you.
 They’ll likely sound very concerned with your well-being and ensure you everything can be handled without involving dog bite lawyers.
 Working directly with the insurer may seem like a sound strategy that can get you paid quickly.
 Unfortunately, an insurance company will rarely offer a settlement that takes into account the full losses caused by dog bites.